Frequently Asked Questions

 1) Research subjects for UST research deserve the same protections from research risk, no matter who sponsors the research.

-2) Using these guidelines provides the best protection for researchers who can be assured that the research they are doing has been reviewed by the IRB who will help reduce risk to the subjects.
+2) Using these guidelines provides the best protection for researchers who can be assured that the human subjects research they are doing has been reviewed by the IRB who will help reduce risk to the subjects.

 Must every student in my research course submit an application to the IRB?